slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Money is nothing more than a magnifying glass.
 Money simply makes you more of what you already are.
 They start by focusing on their goals instead of themselves.
 They are more than willing to hustle and grind on their business for hours on end, but spending an hour in the gym?
 Not a chance!

-“The opposite of play isn’t work, it’s depression.”

 But you're choosing to be uninformed.
 I'm not choosing ignorance.
 I'm choosing to not watch wrestling.